nojronatron/BF-BMX/README.md

 - Each file is named after the Winlink Message ID, and is stored in the configured folder accorrding to [Environment Variables](#configure-local-environment-variables).
 - The data format is: `[Winlink Message ID] [Message DateTime] [Data Warning Flag] [Bib Number] [Bib Action] [Bib Time] [Day Of Month] [Location Acronym]`.

-### Server App Logfile Example
+### Desktop Service Logfile Example

 ![Server Logfile Nominal and Alert Entries Shown](./Docs/Server%20Logfile%20Nominal%20and%20Alert%20Entries%2020-Apr-2024.png)

 The above example shows a Winlink Payload log file, message ID H2Y96AT5T592 with a date-time stamp of 14-Aug-2024 at 11:31:00:

-- In the first case, the Bib Record Data was parseable without issues so the Data Warning Flag was set to `NOMINAL`.
+- The top Bib Record Data was parseable without issues so the Data Warning Flag was set to `NOMINAL`.
--  In the second case, the Bib Record Data had an issue (in this case, the Bib Number was unexpectedly large) so the Data Warning Flag was set to `ALERT` so the problem could be investigated and corrected.
+- The second Bib Record Data was _not_ directly parsable.
+In this case the Bib Number was unexpectedly large, so the Data Warning Flag was set to `ALERT` so the problem could be investigated and corrected by the computer operator.

 ## Notes and Limitations